RobWiederstein/open_data_leg/README.markdown

 ## Introduction

+Increased connectivity and greater bandwidth had provided for an ever growing amount of data transmission.
+Those who see this as an opportunity to make more informed and quicker decisions have a competitive edge.
+Governments are a leading purveyor of critical data which can be paired with proprietary data for greater insight.
+In a 2013 [report]() McKinsey and Company estimated that the value of open data could be 3 trillion dollars globally.
 Open data is data that is available to the public for their unrestricted use.
 All levels of government generate significant data.
 Examples might include hospital utilization rates, commercial vehicle inspections, and first responder dispatches.
 When released and accessible in machine readable formats, the data may provide socially valuable insights for effective government and commercially viable applications for software entrepreneurs.
-A study by McKinsey estimated that the value of open data could be 3 trillion dollars globally.

 ## Kentucky

 Kentucky provides a [portal](http://kygeonet.ky.gov) for GIS data and a second [portal](https://transparency.ky.gov/Pages/default.aspx) for transparency data.
 While there are many data sets available from different Kentucky agencies, there is no centralized portal as in other states for their dissemination, nor are they provided in many situations in a machine-readable or liquid format.
 The Center for Data Innovation ranked the states on many criteria.
 Kentucky was ranked 36th overall.
 When broken down by subject area, Kentucky was ranked
 - 1st for education data
 - 9th in transit systems
 - 12th in building energy efficiency